ChenBenAmi/ProgreCMobile/README.md

 The main idea about this project is to include everything we have learnt in our studies and demo a real life development cycle (CircleCi for Continuous Integration, Trello for planning,AWS to save applications on the cloud and monitor them)

+ProgreSee application to monitor students' progress on the class assignments.

 **This project includes-**

 Server side - application written in Java and Spring framework.

-Side project- progresee server with jdbc +spring oauth2 [https://github.com/ChenBenAmi/ProgreSee](https://github.com/ChenBenAmi/ProgreSee)
+Side project- progresee server with jdbc +spring oauth2

+[https://github.com/ChenBenAmi/ProgreSee](https://github.com/ChenBenAmi/ProgreSee)

 Client side - 2 native applications:

 Web app written in Angular8.

 Android mobile app written Kotlin.